robang74/porteus-usb-installer/README.md

 ### Usage, quick & dirty

-This little script download and immediately put in esecution the network installation.
+This little script downloads and immediately puts in execution the network installation.
 Which download the default ISO (mate) and the script and all the stuff from this repository.

 ```
-mkdr -p usbtest; cd usbtest
+mkdir -p usbtest; cd usbtest
-tagver="v0.2.9" # To replace with the lastest available in tags
+tagver="v0.2.9" # To replace with the latest available in tags
 rawurl="https://raw.githubusercontent.com/robang74"
 rawurl="$rawurl/porteus-usb-installer/refs/tags/$tagver"
 rawurl="$rawurl/porteus-net-install.sh"
 DEVEL=0 # bash -i <(wget -qO- $net_inst_url)
 ```

 At this point everything is ready to write the USB stick for having the desidered installation.
 It can be done by the USB installation script which requires `root` privileges.
-Because mistakes happen, the most safe way to proceed is to create a bootable USB stick in the way your used to and transfer all the stuff into another USB stick.
+Because mistakes happen, the most safe way to proceed is to create a bootable USB stick in the way you're used to and transfer all the stuff into another USB stick.

-Booting Porteus in RAM-only (Flash) mode, it will be possible execute the scripts on the 2nd USB stick to install on the first which will be erased, or another one.
-In the future a 2nd USB key it would not necessary.
+Booting Porteus in RAM-only (Flash) mode, it will be possible to execute the scripts on the 2nd USB stick to install on the first which will be erased, or another one.
+In the future a 2nd USB key would not be necessary.
 A specific script will do everything in a RAM-only (Flash) running Porteuse, zeroing every risk.

+If &ndash; **for you** &ndash; that script above did nothing, then it is ok in that way: do not use it. ;-)

 ---